pablop16n/web-docs-scorer/README.md

 | 0.6 → 0   | 20% → 40%  |
 | 0            | >40%        |

-The final _punctuation_score_ is the minimum value between the regular calculation and the _accumulation_score_.
+The final _punctuation_score_ is the minimum of the regular calculation and the _accumulation_score_.

 The segments composed by only punctuation characters and almost 5 characters are always ignored.
-We asume they are cosmetical delimitators, like "_____" or "----".
+We assume they are cosmetical delimitators, like "_____" or "----".

 ### singular_chars_score

-This subscores is processed with `src/docscorer/scorers/SingularCharsScorer`, and it's used to penalize texts with undesired characters (such as emojis, separators, ...):
+This subscores is computed by `src/docscorer/scorers/SingularCharsScorer`, and it is used to penalize texts with undesired characters (such as emojis, separators, ...):

 `singular_characters / alphabetic_characters * 100`

-This score and its thresholds are lineal and language-dependent.
+This score and its thresholds are linear and language-dependent.
 In Spanish, for example, the score distribution is as follows:

 | Singular chars score | Percentage |
 | -------------------- | ---------- |